rjduran/cm-code/node/hello-express/README.md

     ````bash
     touch app.js
     ````
-8. Add the following js to app.js to setup the application server.
+8. Add the following code to app.js to setup the application server.
     ````javascript
     // require all dependencies
     var express = require('express');